 Online System From Chrome Assists Financing of Personalized Vehicles

-2004-11-10 - Portland, OR, USA: The increasing personalization of vehicles adds complexity to financing arrangements, as a car or truck may vary significantly in price depending on the personalised options chosen.
+2004-11-10 - Portland, OR, USA: The increasing personalization of vehicles adds complexity to financing arrangements, as a car or truck may vary significantly in price depending on the personalized options chosen.
 Chrome Systems Corporation, provider of automotive data, configuration technology and commerce solutions, has announced the release of Chrome Original Price Service(TM), a web interface that enables end users to enter a VIN or specify a year-make-model-style combination and get original pricing and details for the requested vehicle.
-The new service recognises that the value of big-ticket items, such as vehicles, can vary according to the personalised (or mass customized) features selected at the time of purchase.
+The new service recognises that the value of big-ticket items, such as vehicles, can vary according to the personalized (or mass customized) features selected at the time of purchase.

 Chrome provides vehicle content, software, technology and services to deliver complete enterprise solutions to all segments of the retail automotive industry, with over 13,500 clients in total.
 These segments include manufacturers, fleet companies, dealers, Internet sites, and financial institutions.
 Half of all automotive dealers in the U.S. and Canada are clients of Chrome.
-The company pioneered the technology behind electronic vehicle configuration with the introduction of PC Carbook(R), and since 1986 has collected, analysed and enhanced "raw" automotive data from all manufacturers.
+The company pioneered the technology behind electronic vehicle configuration with the introduction of PC Carbook(R), and since 1986 has collected, analyzed and enhanced "raw" automotive data from all manufacturers.

 Chrome's Original Price Service solves the problem of knowing exactly how much a vehicle should be worth based on the options it carries.
 Options added at the factory or by the dealer can alter value.
 Knowing specifically which entertainment system, say, was added can alter the true value of a vehicle.
 But for a lender decisioning a loan or certifying a portfolio, it is necessary to make sure that the collateral or asset is accurately described and valued.